The Story of a Fierce Bad Rabbit: Plot

-A bad rabbit finds a kindly rabbit sitting on a bench eating a carrot his mother gave him.
-Wanting the carrot, he takes it from the good rabbit and scratches him.
+A bad-tempered rabbit finds a kindly rabbit sitting on a bench eating a carrot his mother gave him.
+Wanting the carrot for himself, he forcefully takes it from the good rabbit and scratches him.
 Upset, the good rabbit escapes and hides in a nearby hole.

 Meanwhile, a hunter notices the bad rabbit sitting on the bench and mistakes him for a bird.
-He fires at the bad rabbit, but finds nothing but a carrot and a rabbit tail on the bench.
-The good rabbit then sees the bad rabbit running away without his whiskers and tail.
+He fires at the bad rabbit, but finds only a carrot and a rabbit tail on the bench.
+The good rabbit then sees the bad rabbit, now devoid of his whiskers and tail, running away.

 Composition and publication

 The Tale of A Fierce Bad Rabbit was written for Louie Warne, the daughter of Potter's publisher, Harold Warne.
-The child thought Peter Rabbit much too well-behaved and wanted a story about a truly bad rabbit.
+The child thought Peter Rabbit was much too well-behaved and wanted a story about a truly bad rabbit.
 Potter was experimenting with toy books at the time and A Fierce Bad Rabbit was published for Christmas 1906 in a panorama format of fourteen pictures and text printed from left to right on a long strip of paper that folded accordion-fashion into a wallet tied with a ribbon.
 The format was popular with readers but unpopular with booksellers who found the item too difficult to keep folded, tied, and in its place once curious customers opened and examined it.

 In 1916, Potter completed a new frontispiece for the tale, and A Fierce Bad Rabbit was reprinted in a slightly smaller format than the other books in the Peter Rabbit library.
 Today, the book is printed in the standard small format of the series.